 Travel has been a love of mine since I was a little girl.
 Exploring new cultures, taking off and landing in a plane, trying new foods, what more could I want?
 Flying is something that I have a love-hate relationship with.
 I always have terrible jetlag when flying for more than a few hours.
-As an American living in the Netherlands, I travel the USA several times a year to visit my family.
+As an American living in the Netherlands, I travel to the USA several times a year to visit my family.
 I also love traveling around Europe and the rest of the world.
 My partner Kevin joins me pretty often as well.
-The world is opening up again and that means a lot of us will be traveling.
+The world is opening up again, and that means a lot of us will be traveling.
 Here are some things that I cannot travel without.

 1. A Good Pair of Wireless Noise Cancelling Earbuds